Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 }
 ```

-* The P4 program needs to specify the order in which different tables should be applied.
+* The P4 program needs to specify the order in which different tables should
-Here, the table `report_packet` is applied to each packet on ingress to clone the packet.
+be applied.
+Here, the table `report_packet` is applied to each packet on
-In the egress pipeline, and table `add_out_header` adds an `out_header` only to the cloned packets.
+ingress to clone the packet.
+In the egress pipeline, table `add_out_header`
+adds an `out_header` only to the cloned packets.
+The metadata field
-The metadata field `standard_metadata.instance_type` is used to differentiate between the
+`standard_metadata.instance_type` is used to differentiate between the
 original and the cloned packets in the egress pipeline.

 ```